Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of Izmailovskie Banya:

-1. I’ve been going there for about eight years.
-It’s one of the few city bathhouses where the atmosphere of the Soviet era has been preserved, and it’s clean.
+1. I’ve been going for about eight years.
+One of the few city bathhouses where the atmosphere of the Soviet era has been preserved, and it’s clean.
 The mosaics on the walls are surprisingly beautiful.

 2. The steam is decent, not weak.
 But the steam room is small—if a group of six people comes, it gets crowded.
 It’s better to go as a couple or alone.